facebook/IT-CPE/chef/cookbooks/cpe_munki/README.md

       node.default['cpe_munki']['local']['managed_installs'] << item
     end

-### auto_remediate
+### Auto Remediation
-If you would like chef to look at the state of munki and reinstall if munki has not checked-in.
-Set node['cpe_munki']['auto_remediate'] the amount of days chef should allow munki to not run before chef reinstalls munki
+This cookbook can also attempt to remediate broken Munki installs.

+Set `node['cpe_munki']['auto_remediate']` to the amount of days Chef should allow Munki to not run before reinstalling all packages.
+Chef will read the /Library/Preferences/ManagedInstalls preferences domain to parse the `LastCheckDate` key.
+If that key is older than the number of days specified, all package receipts are forgotten and Chef will reinstall the Munki packages.

     node.default['cpe_munki']['auto_remediate'] = 30